We all have our excuses. They feel unique to each one of us, but in reality, we all deal with the same core excuses.

 3. I Don’t Know How

-Making your passion a reality seems difficult, especially when you start bumping into all the technical obstacles for getting a website up, getting traffic, making money and so on.
+Making your passion a reality seems difficult, especially when you start bumping into all the technical obstacles for getting a website up, getting traffic, creating products and so on.

 The good news is that there are plenty of tutorials, guides and mentors out there that are more than happy to help you out with whatever problems you may have.